Obiwahn89/Share/Costochondritis/README.md

 List of Symptoms
 ----------
 These are or were my main symptoms
-* Sharp pain where T3 connects to the sternum
+* Sharp pain where T3 connects to the sternum - only rarely now
-* Dull pain in the centre of the chest when bending down
+* Dull pain in the centre of the chest when bending down - not anymore
-* Sore xyphoid / lower ribs / oblique muscles
+* Sore xyphoid / lower ribs / oblique muscles - especially during tense days
-* Burning or tearing of the pectoralis muscles at varying spots from the centre to the armpits
+* Burning or tearing of the pectoralis muscles at varying spots from the centre to the armpits - on most days
-* Spasming chest
+* Spasming chest - not anymore
 * Clicking sound in the thoracic spine when using the Backpod, peanut ball, doing Steve’s ballistic twists, or pulling back my elbows
 * Clicking at the junction of the ribs and the costal cartilage when I press from the left side, roughly at nipple height, toward my sternum
+* Triggerpoints: Levator scapulae, serratus anterior, supraspinatus, rhomboid, latissimus dorsi, middle scalene

 Here are some symptoms that I think one could call secondary effects
 * Pain and or numbness in the left arm
 * Pain in the jaw